4 DAYS DESERT TOUR FROM MARRAKECH

 ✪ Day 1 : Marrakech » High Atlas Mountains » Ksar Ait Benhaddou » Ouarzazate » Rose valley » Dades valley :

 After your breakfast, your Grand Morocco Guide / Driver will pick you up from your Hotel or Riad in Marrakech, then travel through the dramatic landscape of the High Atlas Mountains, passing through the mountainous Berber villages and over the 2,260 M altitude, Tizi n Tichka Pass.
 In the High Atlas Mountains, there is a women’s cooperative for making the world famous Argan Oil.
 A stop there, so you can see the process of how the oil is made.
-This will enrich your minds more about this wonderful treasured Argan Tree, which has many benefits and which grows only in Morocco.
+This will enrich your minds more about this wonderful treasured Argan Tree, which has many benefits and grows only in Morocco.
 The Argan tree is registered as Bio-patrimony Heritage by UNESCO.

 Driving down from the High Atlas Mountains, about 20km before Ouarzazate city, we will stop for a walking visit to explore the famous UNESCO World Heritage listed site of the “Ksar Ait Benhaddou”, listed in 1987.
 This Ksar or village is one of the most intriguing of the Red Earth Castles lining the ancient road of the camel caravans and it is the oldest mud village in Morocco.
 It was once a commercial hub for trans Saharan caravan traders.
 The Ksar has been the back-drop for many international movies, such as Gladiator, Game of Thrones, Prince of Persia, Indiana Jones, Kingdom of Heaven and many more.